 - Engage with authentic texts such as The New York Times and TED Talks to learn effective rhetorical moves and study grammar points

-- Practice grammar skills necessary for effective academic writing.
+- Practice advanced grammar skills and increase organization and coherence necessary for effective academic writing

 2- Are there tutors to help with English writing and other projects?